sky-cake/ayase-quart/README.md

 ## Basic Set Up

-Python 3.13.x is required.
+Use Python 3.12.x or 3.13.x.

 At least version SQLite 3.35.0 is required if you want to use the moderation tools.
 AQ was developed against 3.47.0.
 You can check your installed version with `python3.13 -c "import sqlite3; print(sqlite3.sqlite_version)"`.

 Assuming you have a data source set up, you can:

 1. Copy `./src/boards.tpl.toml` to `./src/boards.toml` and edit `./src/boards.toml` with your desired boards.
-1. Copy `./src/config.tpl.toml` to `./src/config.toml` and edit `./src/config.toml` with proper settings.
+2. Copy `./src/config.tpl.toml` to `./src/config.toml` and edit `./src/config.toml` with proper settings.
 	- Generate and set the app secret key.
 It is used for CSRF, API tokens, and other things.
 		- Run `python3.13 -c "import secrets as s; print(s.token_hex(24))"` to generate a secret.
 		- Change the `app.secret` key in `config.toml` from `DEFAULT_CHANGE_ME` to the generated secret.